GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/github-enterprise.md

 ## Test SSO

 SSO to Github Enterprise should be ready now.
-Just hit the hostname of your Github Enterprise app and you should experience something like this: [https://www.youtube.com/watch?v=rPbsVhGTgxE](https://www.youtube.com/watch?v=rPbsVhGTgxE)
+Navigate to the hostname of your Github Enterprise app and you should be logged in.
+You can watch a sample video of log in and log out [here](https://www.youtube.com/watch?v=rPbsVhGTgxE)